Our Philosophy and Vision

 The Montessori approach always begins with practical or concrete examples to illuminate abstract concepts before gradually building to a deep and permanent understanding of what most adults often take for granted.

-There is also strong physical dimension that encourage dexterity, balance and appreciation of shapes, colours and sizes.
+There is also a strong physical dimension that encourages dexterity, balance and appreciation of shapes, colours and sizes.
 It is also an environment free from tests, benchmarks and competitive pressures.

 One of the key principles that underpin the Montessori environment is that children are not constrained to a schedule.
 The Montessori approach recognises that the stronger the desire a child has to engage in an activity, the greater the results.